kiksotik/hdc/README.md

 	received data, thus unburdening the host application of having to poll or even care at all about any received data.
 	Data type of the streamed data-items can be as simple or as complex as the device developer may require.
-Also wheter a stream is initiated and stopped by ``commands`` or otherwise is also up to the device developer to decide.
+Also whether a stream is initiated and stopped by ``commands`` or otherwise is also up to the device developer to decide.

 - Logging
-  - Each ``feature`` has its own logger, which the HDC-host driver can seamlessly map into the native logging infrastructure of the host.
+  - Each ``feature`` has its own logger, which the proxy-class can seamlessly map into the native logging infrastructure of the host.

   - Logging directly from the firmware to the host software provides an incredibly powerful tool to debug and troubleshoot issues, without any need for any JTAG or SWD probes.